enricocirignaco/ansible/roles/komodo/README.md

 - validates that all required version pins, host settings, and secrets are provided
 - creates the deployment, data, and periphery directories
-- renders `docker-compose.yaml` from the provided variables
+- installs a static `docker-compose.yaml` (and optional override) from the role’s `files/`
+- renders a `.env` file containing all runtime variables with restrictive permissions
-- applies the stack with `community.docker.docker_compose`
+- applies the stack with `community.docker.docker_compose_v2`

 Requirements
 ------------